Health Risks of Low Hormones

 Estrogen is also crucial for bone health.
 Bone cells have estrogen receptors, and estrogen offers protective effects.
 Bone loss correlates with a decline in estrogen, and menopause is a risk factor for osteoporosis.

-In natural menopause, most bone loss occurs over a five-to-seven-year period, with loss peaking around three years after the final period.
+In natural menopause, most bone loss occurs over a five-to-seven-year period10, with loss peaking around three years after the final period.
 Then, there is a smaller annual decline.
 Bone loss rates are higher in those who experience early menopause and oophorectomy.

 Resistance training along with adequate calcium and vitamin D intake can help keep your bones as strong as they can be in the face of hormone effects.